getartistry/artistry/wp-content/plugins/premium-addons-for-elementor/readme.txt

 Premium Addons for Elementor is light weight and we also gave you the control to enable only the elements you actually use on your website for faster performance.

+= Is this plugin 100% Ads Free? =

+Premium Addons for Elementor is 100% Ads Free, Ads can only be detected from Youtube videos, that can be added to Premium Widgets ( eg. Modal Box, Video Box, Blog, etc..)

 == Screenshots ==

 1. Premium Banner Widget for Elementor